mozilla/galaxy.js-mobile-gamepad/README.md

     npm install

-To rebuild (compile and minify) the scripts while developing and serve the files from :
+To rebuild (compile and minify) the scripts while developing and serve the files from a local server:

     npm run-script dev